jetsetta/MuseumOutdoor/README.md

 Our first iteration included:

-  * Landing page explaining the goals and features of the app.
+  * Landing page explaining the goals and features of the app
-  * Featured art.
+  * Featured art
-  * Map with location of all saved art.
+  * Map with location of all saved art
-  * Ability to create new users.
+  * Ability to create new users
-  * Ability to save user data.
+  * Ability to save user data
-  * Sign In to user profiles.
+  * Sign In to user profiles
-  * Profiles that include profile picture, contact information, art location and maps.
+  * Profiles that include profile picture, contact information, art location and maps
-  * Ability to add and remove murals.
+  * Ability to add and remove murals

 ## Our Stretch Goals